drvinceknight/pfm/book/tools-for-mathematics/07-sequences/why/main.md

 In practice:

 - Using recursion is powerful as it can be used to directly implement recursive definitions.
 - Using iteration is more computationally efficient but it is not always straightforward to obtain an iterative formula.

 (what_is_caching)=

-## What is caching
+## What is caching?

 One of the reasons that recursion is computationally inefficient is that it always has to recalculate previously calculated values.

 For example: